 The 8 steps of writing a good research proposal are:

 Step 1: Write an Introduction

 When you start writing a research proposal you need to clearly define what you intend to perform and the reason for executing the investigation.
 Your introduction section of the research proposal should include the following:

 - Aims and objectives

 When drafting the introduction portion of a research proposal, keep in mind the audience’s interest or expectations, the importance of the inquiry, the objectives, and so on.

 Step 2: Writing Literature Review in research proposal

-It is much essential for you to while writing a proposal for research to demonstrate that you have knowledge about the research topic, therefore you should write a strong literature review.
-An important characteristic of the strong literature review is that it helps you in convincing readers that the research project has a solid base that is available in the form of an existing hypothesis.
+It is much essential for you while writing a proposal for research to demonstrate that you have knowledge about the research topic, therefore you should write a strong literature review.
+An important characteristic of a strong literature review is that it helps you in convincing readers that the research project has a solid base that is available in the form of an existing hypothesis.

 The aim of the literature review section in the research proposal is how the investigation you are performing will contribute to a specific field.
 In the literature review section, you need to do the following such as:

 Here, you need to clearly define the key theories and arguments related to the topic.